seandewar/paragon.vim/README.md

 Unlike paramount, the name has no deep meaning.
 The name was chosen because it sounds cool and it begins with the letter "p" like paramount does...

-However @3N4N came up with a great alternative interpretation for the name:
+However [@3N4N](https://github.com/3N4N) came up with a great alternative interpretation of the name:

 > Well paragon means people with high virtue.
 > It's similar, like, in a metaphorical sense. :)